About Us

 We offer a free membership for businesses of any size and sector to help demystify the cyber security landscape and provide access to national intelligence data, free guidance, and affordable help to protect your business online.

-The NEBRC are connected to local universities: Sheffield Hallam and Northumbria were the first to join the programme back in 2019 and have now been joined by other local universities.
+The NEBRC are connected to local universities, Sheffield Hallam and Northumbria were the first to join the programme back in 2019 and have now been joined by others.
 We work with a talented team of ethical hacking students in conjunction with a national programme called Cyber PATH to deliver a range of cyber security services to businesses throughout the region.

 We are now an established community resource where North East, Yorkshire and The Humber based organisations trust us to help guide and support them through their cyber security journey.